MerosCrypto/Meros/docs/Protocol/Merit.md

 When a new BlockBody is received, a full Block can be formed using the BlockHeader.
 The Block is valid if:

 - The header is valid.
 - contents is the result of a properly constructed Merkle tree.
-It should be noted the tree used to form contents must include automatically included predecessors.
 - significant is greater than 0 and at most 26280 (inclusive).
 - capacity is at least `packets.length div 5 + 1` and at most `packets.length div 5 + 11`.
 - The Block's included Verification Packets don't collide with the specified sketch salt.